 If you come across any suspicious emails that you'd like to confirm as a scam before you report, you can right-click a link in order to copy the hyperlink.
 You can then paste that link into this AI-powered online link checker, or this online database of blacklisted links.
 Whatever the result, remember to stay alert and think before you click.

 For extra peace of mind when online, anti-virus software can ensure that any potential scams that might expose your computer to viruses are caught before they have a chance to inflict any harm.
+Even the most secure systems, like Macs, can get viruses.
 Not only is your device safe, but your personal details are, too.
 With an awareness of what the latest scams are, matched with a decent anti-virus package, you can ensure that your online experience is a safe and stress-free one.